wpzinc/wp-to-buffer/readme.txt

 == Description ==

-Whenever you schedule, publish or update a Post, Page or Custom Post Type, WordPress to Buffer will auto post your content to your Buffer account (buffer.com), scheduling publication to social media profiles including Facebook, Twitter and LinkedIn.
+Whenever you publish or update a Post, Page or Custom Post Type, WordPress to Buffer will auto post your content to your Buffer account (buffer.com), scheduling publication to social media profiles including Facebook, Twitter, LinkedIn, Google Business and Mastodon.

 Don't have a Buffer account?
 [Sign up for free](https://buffer.com)